Embracing Unconditional Love, Part 1

 The idea of a new spiritual awakening is nice to entertain, but until it leads to sweeping social changes that meaningfully impact our lives, does it really matter?

 The answer is Yes!
 An era of radical change is upon us, but the message of Unconditional Love must spread wider before we begin to witness physical transformation on a large scale.

 Yet we can all actively participate in this New Love Revolution right now.
-The only thing we need to do is embrace Unconditional Love: Unconditional Love for ourselves, for our experience, and for other people.
+The only thing we need to do is embrace Love: Love for ourselves, for our experience, and for other people.

-It starts with Unconditional Love for ourselves.
+It starts with Love for ourselves.
 This will be a struggle for many of us, because we’re often haunted by our failings.
 We have all made poor decisions that led to negative consequences.
 Perhaps we’ve even “ruined” our lives or the lives of others with the mistakes we’ve made.

 So the big question is how?
-How do we unconditionally love ourselves when we’ve spent so much of our lives thinking there’s something wrong with us?
+How do we love ourselves when we’ve spent so much of our lives thinking there’s something wrong with us?